MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/reporting/Get-UserAnalyticsConfig.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the user email address that you want to view.
+The Identity parameter specifies the email address of the user that you want to view.

-- Email address

 ```yaml
 Type: RecipientIdParameter